joshjohanning/github-misc-scripts/gh-cli/README.md

 Sets the IP allow list to enabled/disable for an enterprise or organization.
 You can't enable the IP allow list unless the IP running the script is in the list.

 See the [docs](https://docs.github.com/en/graphql/reference/mutations#updateipallowlistenabledsetting) for further information.

-## sso-credential-authorizations.sh

-Retrieves a list of users who have SSO-enabled personal access tokens in an organization.

 ## update-branch-protection-rule.sh